daccordeon/gravexplain/README.txt

 gravexplain/
     source/
         mock_continuous_signal.py
+        experiment_viterbi.py
     plots/
-        (copies of all plots saved by scripts from expt_4 onwards time series are recorded from a point, not tracked)
+        (copies of all plots saved by scripts from expt_4 onwards the time series are recorded from a point, not visually tracked)

     mock_continuous_signal.ipynb
     tracker_time_series.ipynb